Operator Calculus of Differential Chains and Differential Forms: Density functions, partitions of unity, and support

-for all matching pairs \( J \in \hB_k^r(\R^n) \), \( \o \in \B_k^r(\R^n)\), and \( 0 \le r \le \i \). \end{thm}
+for all matching pairs \( J \in \hB_k^r(U) \), \( \o \in \B_k^r(U) \), and \( 0 \le r \le \i \). \end{thm}

-\begin{proof} Since \( \o(m_f (p;\a)) = f \cdot \o (p;\a)) \) the integral relation holds for Dirac chains, and thus to pairs of all chains and forms of matching class by separate continuity of the integral pairing of Theorem \ref{lem:mflem} (for \( 0 \le r < \i \)) and Corollary \ref{thm:integralpair} (for \( r = \i \)). \end{proof}
+\begin{proof} Since \( \o(m_f (p;\a)) = f \cdot \o (p;\a)) \) the integral relation holds for Dirac chains, and thus to pairs of all chains and forms of matching class by continuity of the integral pairing of Theorem \ref{thm:mf} (for \( 0 \le r < \i \)) and Corollary \ref{thm:integralpair} (for \( r = \i \)). \end{proof}

-We can actually say a bit more about the continuity of \( m_f \) with respect to \( f \in \B_0^r(\R^n)\).
-Convergence in \( \B_0^r(\R^n) \) is restrictive as it does not lend itself nicely to bump functions and partitions of unity.
-In particular, if \( \{\phi_i\} \) is a partition of unity, then \( \sum_{i=1}^{N} \phi_i \nrightarrow 1 \) in the \( B^r \) norm\footnote{The author is grateful to H. Pugh for pointing this out.}.
-In \S\ref{sec:support} we need \( m_f \) to be continuous under a more local notion of convergence (the \( B^r \) version of the compact-open topology.)
-The following lemma and its proof are due to Harrison Pugh.
+We can actually say a bit more about the continuity of \( m_f \) with respect to \( f \in \B_0^r(U)\).
+Convergence in \( \B_0^r(U) \) is restrictive as it does not lend itself nicely to bump functions and partitions of unity.
+In particular, if \( \{\phi_i\} \) is a partition of unity, then \( \sum_{i=1}^{N} \phi_i \nrightarrow 1 \) in the \( B^r \) norm.
+In \S\ref{sub:support} we need \( m_f \) to be continuous under a more local notion of convergence (the \( B^r \) version of the compact-open topology.)
+The following lemma and its proof are due to H. Pugh.

-\begin{lem} Let \( f_i, f \in \B_0^r(\R^n), r \ge 0 \), such that \( f_i \to f \) pointwise and \( \| f - f_i \|_{B^r} < C_r \) for some \( C_r \) independent of \( i \).
-Then \( m_{f_i} J \to m_f J \) in the \( B^r \)-norm for all \( J \in \hB_k^r(\R^n) \).
-Suppose \( J \in \hB_k(\R^n) \).
-If \( f_i, f \in \B_0(\R^n) \), \( f_i \to f \) pointwise and there exists \( C_r \) with \( \| f - f_i \|_{B^r} < C_r \) for all \( r \ge 0 \), then \( m_{f_i} J \to m_f J \) in \( \hB_k(\R^n) \) . \end{lem}
+\begin{lem} Let \( f_i,\, f \in \B_0^r(U),\, r \ge 0 \), such that \( f_i \to f \) pointwise and \( \| f - f_i \|_{B^r} < C_r \) for some \( C_r > 0 \) independent of \( i \).
+Then \( m_{f_i} J \to m_f J \) in the \( B^r \)-norm for all \( J \in \hB_k^r(U) \).
+Suppose \( J \in \hB_k(U) \).
+If \( f_i, f \in \B_0(U) \), \( f_i \to f \) pointwise and there exists \( C_r \) with \( \| f - f_i \|_{B^r} < C_r \) for all \( r \ge 0 \), then \( m_{f_i} J \to m_f J \) in \( \hB_k(U) \) . \end{lem}